8.3. TP1 - Case study specification [Student Version]#

 Written by Marc Budinger, INSA Toulouse, France

-optimize certain mission profiles choices to minimize consumption
+optimize thoose given profiles shapes/strategy to minimize consumption;

-In order to have flexibility in the definition of the case studies, an object-oriented programming approach will be used.
+In order to have flexibility in the definition of the case studies, an object-oriented programming approach will be used and links will be given to understand the formalism.

-Different types of urban electric vehicles exist (tram, trolley bus, electric bus), we can define a general vehicle class wich can represent the multiple possible supports.
+Different types of urban electric vehicles exist (tram, trolley bus, electric bus), we can define a general vehicle class which can represent the multiple possible supports.

 class vehicle: